calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

     * Don't expect them to be _you're mates_
 * Your students do not need to be your friends
     * They don't have to like you.
 They HAVE to respect you.
         * "Why do you want a bunch of 13 year-old friends?"
+    * Your role is to support ALL students in making progress (however nice or horrible they are)

 Personal Attitude